Where to stay in Sao Paulo? Check below our guide to the best areas to stay in South America’s largest and wealthiest metropolis

 If you are traveling to South America you may probably want to check some of our other guides to the region.
 Check the cost of living in Sao Paulo as well as the average and minimum salary in Sao Paulo.
 You can also read more about the best places to stay in Montevideo and where to stay in Buenos Aires.

-Coming to Sao Paulo or already in the city?
+Are you visiting or already in the city?
 Leave your thoughts and questions in the comment box below.